We are ready to help!

 What is a torque bar and how do I put one on?

 The torque bar is a small piece of metal one of our customers was kind enough to design and manufacture for us.
 It is designed to prevent the axle from spinning and wearing away at the fork axle gap by clamping the axle to the fork.
 Highly recommended if the forks have been filed, motor power is above 200W, the forks are not strong or are alloy.
-Please click here (http://www.solarbike.com.au/images/TORQUE%20BAR.jpg) to see some assembly instructions.
-Click here (http://www.youtube.com/watch?v=EgawkER7Fpw) to see a video on how to install it.
+Click here to see a video on how to install it.

 Are the kits easy to install and do you have a manual?

-I believe the kits to be quite simple to install, if you can fix a punctured tire then you should be able to install a kit with no problems.
+Yes, we believe the kits to be quite simple to install.
+If you can fix a punctured tire, then you should be able to install a kit with no problems.
 All you really need to do is put on a wheel, change a handle grip and connect some cables.
 Please also take note to install a torque bar on a conversion kit for safety reasons.
-The video for torque bar installation is found here (http://www.youtube.com/watch?v=EgawkER7Fpw).
+Visit our Downloads page to view the manuals.